-- Pomona’s Pectin – I love this pectin because it’s not sugar-based pectin.
+- Pomona’s Pectin – I love Pamona’s pectin because it’s not a sugar-based pectin.
 This means it will still gel even without sugar.
 The only drawback is that you have to use recipes that are specific to this pectin brand, but I like that I don’t need to add so much sugar to the jams and jellies I’m preserving.
 No more wasting money on those tiny boxes of pectin from the grocery store!
 Pamona’s pectin is completely shelf-stable and will last for years.

 Why Buy Bulk?

-The above items are what I always have on hand when going into the canning season.
+The above items are what I always have on hand when going into the preserving season.
 I always recommend buying these in bulk because they last a very long time on the pantry shelf, so you can use them from year to year.